DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

   <li>Comments on engagements and attachments are <strong>not</strong> available through the HubSpot API and therefore cannot be analyzed.</li>
   <li>Only the initial portion of each email is extracted to avoid processing repetitive threads and legal disclaimers.</li>
   <li>If critical information is buried deep in long email threads, the AI might not capture it accurately.</li>
-  <li>The AI analyzes the last 100 engagements.
-For deals with extensive activity history, older engagements may not be considered.</li>
+  <li>The AI analyzes up to 100 recent engagements from the selected activity types, subject to the optional day limit.
+Excluded types are not fetched, and older engagements may not be considered.</li>
 </ul>

 <p><strong>Best practices for better AI results:</strong></p>